 What is a HELOC (Home Equity Line of Credit)?

-A HELOC is an investment tool that uses the equity built up in your home to invest in your future financial security, home improvements, or even saving for a kid’s college fund.
+A HELOC is a loan that uses the equity built up in your home to secure a credit line for other borrowing needs, such as debt consolidation, home improvements, or paying for college expenses.
 The amount you can borrow is calculated by subtracting the amount you owe on your mortgage (or loans that are secured by your home) from the appraised value of your home.

 A HELOC is a revolving line of credit, so you can take draws as needed when unexpected expenses arise.